-It uses Dart, which is actually a general-purpose programming language developed by none other than the online search engine giant Google.
+It uses Dart, which is a general-purpose programming language developed by none other than the online search engine giant Google.
 Aimed for client-side development, Dart is appropriate for both mobile (iOS & Android) and web app development.

 Flutter takes more time compared to React Native for app development.
-However, it assures a higher usability and better recognition of the mobile app.
+However, it assures higher usability and better recognition of the mobile app.

 Does Flutter compile to native code?

 Well, Flutter uses Dart language that is ahead of time (AOT) compiled to make highly predictable, quick, and native code.
 So, the answer is yes, Flutter compiles to native code.

 React Native includes several ready-to-use components that reduce overall app development time and makes the process speedy.
 It helps developers in building world-class applications to cater to businesses.

 You may also like to read: 10 Best Apps Built with React Native Technology

 In cross-platform, stability is an important factor, which can’t be ignored anyhow, especially when choosing the right cross-platform framework for your business.